Professional Development

 Certificate of Accomplishment in Teaching Workshops

-The workshops listed in this section satisfy the Certificate of Accomplishment in Teaching requirements.
+The workshops listed in this section satisfy the Certificate of Accomplishment in Teaching requirements (Letter of Recommendation from Director of Graduate Teaching Programs).
 Selected workshops have a reflection summary, available in PDF format.

 Title: Current Issues in Teaching